 STATE-BASED FINANCIAL AID FOR NEBRASKA NURSING PROGRAMS

 Several programs provide financial aid specifically to nursing students in Nebraska.
 They include the Nebraska Legion Auxiliary Licensed Practical Nursing Scholarships, Nebraska Legion Auxiliary Nurse’s Gift Tuition Scholarships, and Bill and Mary Russell Health Care Scholarship.
-There are also scholarship programs set up for nursing students who are residents of specific counties in Nebraska.
+There are also scholarship programs for nursing students who are residents of specific counties in Nebraska.

 Check with the nursing school for information on these programs, federal financial aid programs, and financial aid plans that the school may have for nursing students.
 In addition, here are some additional resources for nursing scholarships and loans.